PDA-UR/Screenshotmatcher-2.0/README.md

 This way, only trusted devices can capture your screen's content.

 **Note**: Windows and Mac access the tray menu via right click.
 Linux devices have to left click the tray icon.
 This is a current limitation of the PySimpleGUIWx library used and will hopefully be fixed in the future.

+# Documentation

+The Android app documentation can be found [here](https://pda-ur.github.io/Screenshotmatcher-2.0/)